colonyos/pollenator/README.md

 but is based on a distributed brokering orchestration model and is primarily designed to run batch jobs.
 While Heroku mainly targets deployment of web applications in the Cloud, Pollinator is designed to simplify job execution across platforms, e.g executing AI computations on HPC (High-Performance Computing), Edge, or Kubernetes platforms.
-Pollinator is also desgined to ensure uniform workload execution across these diverse platforms.
+Pollinator is also designed to ensure uniform workload execution across these diverse platforms.

 * **Pollinator** is based on [ColonyOS](https://colonyos.io).
-Using Meta-Orchestration, it can create and run batch jobs over a network of loosly-connected and geographically disperse so-called **Executors**.
+Using Meta-Orchestration, it can create and run batch jobs over a network of loosely-connected and geographically disperse so-called **Executors**.
 These Executors, after receiving jobs assignment from a Colonies server, transform the job instructions (so-called *function specifications*) into a format that is compatible with the underlying system they're connected to, whether it's Kubernetes (K8s) or Slurm.
 On HPC systems, Docker containers are for example automatically converted to Singularity containers.